 This course offers an introduction to the cross-disciplinary, intellectual field of International Political Economy (IPE).
 The examination of the global political economy is important for how it sheds light on the complexity of capitalism, including its structures, processes, and outcomes.
 To accomplish this objective, insights from across the social sciences are needed.
 In other words, to paraphrase a famous quote, the world economy is too important to be left to the economists.
-The course is organised around debates in three areas: (1) conceptual frameworks, derived from the study of world politics and the tradition of political economy, including liberalism, Marxism, nationalism, constructivism, and feminism; (2) the post-war history of governing the world economy, including attention to finance, trade, development, and energy; and (3) contemporary issues shaping the capitalist order, including the causes and measurement of globalisation; the relationship between globalisation, political regime types, and domestic economic policy; the politics of the knowledge economy; the political economy of work; ethical questions of consumerism; fossil fuel politics and the wider environmental crisis; and new thinking on potential futures for the capitalist system.
+The course is organised around debates in three areas: (1) conceptual frameworks, derived from the study of world politics and the tradition of political economy, including liberalism, Marxism, nationalism, constructivism, and feminism; (2) the post-war history of governing the world economy, including attention to finance, trade, development, and energy; and (3) contemporary issues shaping the capitalist order, including the causes and measurement of globalisation; the relationship between globalisation, political regime types, and domestic economic policy; the politics of the International Monetary Fund; private financialisation trends; the politics of trade regulation; foreign direct investment; socioeconomic inequalities; and new thinking on potential futures for the capitalist system.
 Students are asked to think critically about how the politics of the international economy is conceived and governed, in particular through evaluating issues of power and equity.
 There are two main questions addressed throughout the module: (1) why and how does the politics of the world economy take its current form?; and (2) how does the international political economy impact on particular actors, including governments; firms and other producers; civil society groups and other people?
 A short film series – titled ‘The Glory and Horror of Capitalism’ – will run alongside the course in the first term.
 The course will conclude with a parliamentary-style debate.
 A fieldtrip to the City of London will also be conducted (restricted to 20 participants).

 Objectives and learning outcomes of the course

 At the end of this course a student should be able to